socketstream/socketstream/INSTALL.md

 Install Instructions
 ====================

-SocketStream runs on all UNIX based platforms, including OS X and Linux.
-Early adopters are reporting good results with SocketStream 0.3 on Windows.
+SocketStream runs well on UNIX based platforms (including OS X and Linux) and Windows.

 Note: These instructions will be changed once the first 0.3 package is published to npm.